 During the holidays, they decided Andrea should cut back on her work hours to spend more time with their teenage children.
-She found a great new part time job five minutes from their home and she resigned her full time job.
+She found a great new part-time job five minutes from their home and she resigned her full-time job.

-Last week they made an offer on a larger house in their neighborhood.
+Last week they made an offer on a larger house in their neighbourhood.
 The offer was accepted, but when they went back to the bank to formalize their mortgage, they found out they no longer qualify for a mortgage.

 They had assumed the certificate they got from the bank was all they needed, but these are never guarantees – just a declaration you should be okay if nothing changes in the meantime (and even if there are no changes, the property itself has to pass muster).

 They came to me looking for a miracle, but there are no miracles here.
 If they want to buy a larger home, Andrea will need to restore her employment and income to roughly what it was when the bank pre-approved them.

 Similarly, a family of three (parents plus adult daughter) decided last Fall to buy a home and were pre-approved by their bank.
 The daughter went back to school full time in January and was surprised to learn their pre-approval was no longer valid.
 A pre-approval is never binding on the lender – EVER!

 In another example, one of our clients last year quit her full time consulting job to become a self-employed contractor AFTER her mortgage request was approved.
 She had waived all conditions and was committed to buying a new home in King City, and assumed that once she was approved it would be plain sailing.

 Not the case.
 Mortgage lenders often wait to confirm employment in the last week prior to closing.
 This turned out to be a disaster – she was not able to close and now is being sued by the seller.